 Don’t worry, you aren’t alone!
-Most of the people I have spoken to over the last few years are confused about invoice automation.
+Most of the people I have spoken to over the last few years are confused about accounts payable invoice automation.

 So, are you confused about invoice automation as well?
 Well I am going to try and help.